Articles, Books & Guides

 Written by Phil Harding and John Pooley (of The John Pooley Consultancy) the guide 'Resource Efficiency and Corporate Responsibility - Managing Change' was first produced by the Government Office for the South West (Sustainability & Environmental Technologies Team) in partnership with Envirowise in 2004 and re-published as a paperback in 2007 for its 4th print run.

 It has been in high demand in both printed and electronic format by managers and business schools across the world.
 "Groundbreaking", "unique", "refreshing", "excellent" - just some of the comments received about the guide.
 Recognised for its original and effective approach to the whole subject of change management in the context of improving resource efficiency and environmental performance, it is useful for assisting just about any change management process.
-Its Change Management Matrix is a useful a diagnostic tool and route map for management teams.
+Its Change Management Matrix is in particular a useful and proven diagnostic tool and route map for management teams.

 Here are just some of the many positive comments made about this guide: